What is Breast Augmentation?

 After many years, the U.S. Food and Drug Administration (FDA) has approved silicone breast implants for breast augmentation surgery.
 We are proud to offer patients the option of silicone gel-filled breast implants, since they are much softer and feel more natural than saline-filled breast implants.

 The breast augmentation procedure lasts one to two hours and is typically performed with general anesthesia.
-Incisions are made in inconspicuous places on the breast to minimize scar visibility.
-These may be located:
+Incisions are in inconspicuous places on the breast to minimize scar visibility.
+Incision locations may be:

 - In the armpit (transaxillary)